jackadam1981/ChromeEc/README.md

 ## Introduction

-The Chromium OS project includes open source software for embedded controllers (EC) used in recent ARM and x86 based Chromebooks.
+The ChromiumOS project includes open source software for embedded controllers (EC) used in recent ARM and x86 based Chromebooks.
 This software includes a lightweight, multitasking OS with modules for power sequencing, keyboard control, thermal control, battery charging, and verified boot.
 The EC software